Marina Chiche, Violin

 Her CD of Brahms sonatas with pianist Vahan Mardirossian received recommendations from Classica-Répertoire, Piano Magazine and RTL.
 Further releases include a CD of chamber music by Eric Tanguy, a solo album with works by Bach, Ysaye, Prokofiev and Beffa, and a disc of the rarely-played piano quartet and quintet by Brahms’ contemporary Herrmann Goetz, which also received great critical acclaim.

-Marina was born in Marseille and now lives in Berlin.
+Marina was born in Marseille and now lives in Paris.
 Particular influences during her studies were Ana Chumachenco in Munich, Pierre-Laurent Aimard in Paris, and György Kurtág and Ferenc Rados in Budapest.

-She has been a violin professor at Trossingen University of Music since 2013, and in 2016 is working towards a doctorate in aesthetics and musicology.
+She has been a violin professor at Trossingen University of Music since 2013, and is working towards a doctorate in aesthetics and musicology.